Frequently Asked Questions (FAQs):

 What is a Continuation Certificate?

 A Continuation Certificate extends the expiration date of an existing Bond.
 It can only be accepted if the existing Bond is already on file with the Right of Way Management Division.
+Bonds ALWAYS require a signature from the Principal.
+Continuation Certificates SOMETIMES require a signature from the Principal.

 Does the Right of Way Management Division have my current insurance?